kiba/Writings/atg/chp2_aftermath.md

 The doctor shrugged.

 At least the worksheet weren't the feel good bullshit mandated by bureaucrats, or god forbidden, [i]congress[/i].
 There was a reason why he retired and tried to stay retired.
-Of course, an evil snakehead decided to invade Cheyenne mountain.
+Of course, an evil snakehead had to invade Cheyenne mountain, forcing him out of retirement.

 "Doctor, just print the god damn worksheet the next time," O'Neill said.

 "I have a system," the doctor said defensively.
 "And it's a waste of money and paper to just print like that."

 "In case you didn't notice, you are no longer a poorly paid humanity professor.
-You provide actionable intelligence day in day out on a daily basis which not only helped this team survive the many incidents, but also saved Stargate Command several times.
+You provide actionable intelligence day in day out on a daily basis which not only helped this team survive the many incidents we found ourselves in, but also saved Stargate Command several times.
 A nickel or whatever it is, isn't going to hurt your six figures income plus tax-free hazard pay and medical benefits."

 "OK.
 Fine.
 Whatever, I'll print the damn thing next time."